We’re going to clear some of the mystery around matched betting arbing, and tell you how you can use it profitably.

 Is arbing legal?

 The online bookmaker industry is stacked in the bookmakers favour.
 So it’s only right that when we can, we turn the odds in our favour.
-Matched betting, and arbing are ways of doing this.
+Matched betting and arbitrage betting are ways of doing this.

 But you must be warned, arbing can result in your accounts being closed.
 It’s for this reason, that you should only look to arb on accounts that you don’t mind losing.
 This is because bookmakers eventually find out which of their markets there was an arb opportunity with thanks to sophisticated software.
-Bet on too many of these markets, and you may aswell walk into their offices with a big flag that states “HELLO, I AM AN ARBER!”
+Bet on too many of these markets, and you may as well walk into their offices with a big flag that states “HELLO, I’M AN ARBER!”